hilbix/mcfriend/README.md

 Minecraft Network speed is moderate:

-- This all is per player
+- Following is per player
 - When idle
   - 16 KiB/s peak
    - 6 KiB/s average
 - When exploring new areas
-  - 3 MiB/s peak
+  - 3-4 MiB/s peak
   - 100 KiB/s average
 - This is byte/second
   - Use factor 10 to calculate bit/s from this